Easy, one-bowl healthy chocolate mini cupcakes are 100% whole wheat, low in sugar and have no butter or oil - and they are super fudgy and delicious!

 However, that doesn’t mean they are deprived.
 Far from it.

-All around a much healthier version of cupcakes.
+All around, it's a much healthier version of cupcakes.
 And you better believe I popped a couple myself!

 Oh, and they are vegan-friendly as well.
 Just use soy milk and vegan chocolate chips.
 (M used to have a milk allergy - outgrown now! - so we’ve made lots of vegan treats.)

-(I use mini muffin pans like this all the time - especially for the kids' muffins.)
+Oh, and in case you need some, I use mini muffin pans like this all the time - especially for the kids' muffins.

 Healthy double chocolate mini cupcakes